lewagon/dotfiles/02-OOP/02-OO-Advanced/Suggestion-Farming-Diary-Animals/README.md

   - Create the three classes `Animal`, `Cow` and `Chicken` all at once. **Focus on the structure** and the correct inheritance.

 Add methods:
   - `initialize` takes the name of the animal as a parameter and set a @name variable.
-  - `feed` returns "Rebecca is eating" for an animal named Rebecca
+  - `hug` puts "Rebecca is happy" (for an animal named Rebecca)
-  - `collar` returns "Name: Rebecca"

 ### Cow
-Cows inherit from animal but they have particularities.
+Cows inherit from animal but they have particularities, here are what you need to know:
-This time, we're going to explore a different technique to implement them: **call** the methods first and **code** them afterwards.

-Create a new instance of `Cow` in `farming_diary.rb` and call all the methods on it.
-Now go back to the `Cow` class to implement the following clues:
+  - You can **feed!** the cows.
   - Cows produce **milk**.
-Milk is increased by one anytime the cow is beeing fed.
+Milk is increased by one when you feed them.
-  - Cows can **talk**, a new method `talk` returns "moo"
+  - Cows can **talk**, a new method `talk` puts "moo".

+This time, like in Test Driven Development, **call** the methods first and **code** them afterwards:
-In your diary, feed the cow and test if the amount of milk produced is what you expected.
-Adjust the methods through trials and errors.
-Does this process remind you of Test Driven Development (TDD)?
+In your diary, create a new instance of `Cow` and call all the methods on it.
+For example, call `feed!` and test if the amount of milk produced is what you expected.
+Then adjust the methods through trials and errors.

+Keep in mind to always use the keyword `super` when you need to call the parent method.

 ### Chicken

-Here are the clues for the chicken:
+Here are the clues for the chickens:

-  - Chickens have a gender in addition to a name.
+  - Chickens have a **gender** in addition to a name: they can be `male` or `female`.
+  - You can **feed!** the chickens.
-  - Chickens produce eggs but only female can produce one when beeing fed.
+  - Chickens produce **eggs** but only female can produce one when beeing fed.
-  - Chickens can talk: "cock-a-doodle-doo" if the chicken is a male, "cha-caw" if it is a female.
+  - Chickens can **talk** too: "cock-a-doodle-doo" if the chicken is a male, "cha-caw" if it is a female.
-  - A chicken's collar reads "Name: Rebecca, female".
-A little different from the basic animals.
+  - When receiving a **hug**, a chicken act as other animals but it puts an aditionnal line: "Laura is running away".
+Chickens don't have time for hugs!

 When all the methods returns what you expect, you're done with the class.
 Have fun with your diary in `farming_diary.rb`!